-A reading list will be issued in class, and key texts will be available on the Course Reserve at the University Library - Campus Bibliothek I - Pegasus Haus, Reichenhainer Str 29 A.
+Key texts will be available on the Course Reserve at the University Library - Campus Bibliothek I - Pegasus Haus, Reichenhainer Str 29 A.

 Registration

 During the first session

 Kernmodul 2.1: English Language and Culture

 Prof. Dr. Josef Schmied

-V: Introduction to English Language and Linguistics (271431-101) B_AA__1, B_EE_1, SELAEn_1, B_Ge__3, B_Ge5__1, B_Ko_1, B_Pä_1, M_Ch_3, M_Ch_1, M_Ko__3, M_Ge__1, M_Ge_3
+V: Introduction to English Language and Culture (271431-101)

-First meeting: 14.10.2015
+M\Ch\3, M\Ch\1, B\Eu\\3, B\Eu\\1, M\MK\\3, M\MK\\1, D\InEM7, D\InEM5,

+B\MP2\1, B\MP1\1, B\AA\\1

-Wednesday, 07:30-09:00, 2/W014
+Wednesday, 07:30-09:00, 2/W014 First meeting: 12.10.2016

+Content:

 This course introduces basic concepts and methods in linguistics as applied to English-speaking cultures.
-You learn how to adopt a more academic approach to

-language, and how to put the results into practical use, e.g., in language learning and teaching.

-Objectives:

-You learn to discuss the basic concepts and issues in the various linguistic subdisciplines of phonology (the study of pronunciation), morphology (word structure and word formation), grammar (sentence structure), and semantics and pragmatics (the study of meaning in the widest sense).
+You learn how to adopt a more academic approach to language, and how to put the results into practical use, e.g., in language learning and teaching.
+Objectives: You learn to discuss the basic concepts and issues in the various linguistic subdisciplines of phonology (the study of pronunciation), morphology (word structure and word formation), grammar (sentence structure), and semantics and pragmatics (the study of meaning in the widest sense).
 You practice to investigate language structures and entire texts and to understand how language features help to constitute a better text in terms of textuality in the mind of the reader/hearer.
 Thus, you also learn to deal systematically with problems on an abstract level and to develop strategies to solve them.
 Requirements for credits:

 Active participation in lectures and tutorials, written exam.
-14 Type of module exam:
+Type of module exam: